|

 Malaga has long been a major holiday destination with numerous attractions for visitors to the city.
 However, Malaga is also home to an extensive calendar of events, offering many superb festivals held each year in the Malaga area.

 Festival highlights include the city's carnival in February, Holy Week celebrations approaching Easter, the Fiesta de San Juan (Feast of St. John) each June, and the La Virgen del Carmen celebrations in July - which features a parade of local fishermen.
 Also worth noting, the Feria de Malaga is a spectacular event which takes place each August, when the whole city seems to party.
-Here are Malaga's main annual festivals, events and things to do.

 - 1st January - Ano Nuevo / New Year's Day